spryker-sdk/composer-constrainer/README.md

 When you customized Spryker modules (changed module behavior on project level) even minor changes could potentially cause migration efforts.
 To avoid such cases and keep project updates safe and predictable a project should use `~` (tilde) composer constraint instead of `^` for modules with changed behavior.
-And to simplify the process Spryker provides a development command `vendor/bin/console code:constraints:modules`, which will suggest required changes in composer.json.
+And to simplify the process Spryker provides a development command `vendor/bin/console code:constraint:modules`, which will suggest required changes in composer.json.
 It can also auto-adjust your composer.json.

 ## Usage